What is a hydrographic station ?

 Social Significance

-Hydrologic weather station data saves lives during floods by enabling timely warnings and evacuations.
-During droughts, it helps meet essential water needs.
-It also ensures clean domestic water and aids in water supply infrastructure planning.
+Hydrologic weather station data saves lives during floods.
+It does this by providing timely warnings and helping with evacuations.
+During droughts, it helps meet important water needs.
+It also ensures clean water for homes and helps plan water supply systems.

 Economic Significance

-In agriculture, the hydrological station data helps farmers plan irrigation and boost yields.
-Industries relying on water can operate more efficiently.
-Good water quality and availability, monitored by these stations, also attract tourists, benefiting the tourism industry.
+In agriculture, data from water stations helps farmers plan irrigation and grow more crops.
+Industries that need water can operate better.
+Good water quality and availability, tracked by these stations, also attract tourists.
+This is good for the tourism industry.

 Environmental Significance